Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Experimental Results

 \subsection{Experimental setup}

-In this section, the proposed control approach was tested using the OctRobot-I, a continuum robot developed in our lab at the University of Technology Sydney \cite{FANLIU}.
+The proposed approach was tested using the OctRobot-I, a continuum robot developed in our lab at the University of Technology Sydney \cite{FANLIU}.
 We considered the planar case with six segments (\emph{i.e.} $n=6$) with an overall length of 252 mm, and a diameter of approximately 50 mm, which meets the critical assumptions outlined in the paper.
 Notably, the OctRobot-I has a jamming sheath that can provide an extra degree of freedom for stiffening, though the present paper does not delve into this feature's stiffening capabilities.
 Additional details of the OctRobot-I can be found in \cite{FANLIU}.

-As shown in Fig. \ref{fig:platform}, the test platform used in the experiments consists of the one-section robot (OctRobot-I), two servo motors (XM430-W350, DYNAMIXEL) with customized aluminium spools, three force sensors (JLBS-M2-10kg), a linear actuator, and an electromagnetic tracking systems (Aurora V3, NDI).
+As shown in Fig. \ref{fig:platform}, the test platform used in the experiments consists of the one-section robot (OctRobot-I), two servo motors (XM430-W350, DYNAMIXEL) with customized aluminum spools, three force sensors (JLBS-M2-10kg), a linear actuator, and an electromagnetic tracking system (Aurora V3, NDI).
 The control experiments and data collections were conducted using the software MATLAB\textsuperscript{\texttrademark}.
+We installed the Aurora sensor at the distal point of the robot to provide its real-time coordinate $z_e$.
+In the position regulation tasks, no external load was applied to the robot, and we observed that it nearly satisfied the constant curvature condition with the approximation $q_i = q_j ~(i,j \in \caln)$ available.\footnote{Note that in the theoretical analysis, we do not assume $q_i = q_j ~(i,j\in \caln)$.} Together with the coordinate $z_e$ and some basic geometric relations, we are able to estimate the configuration vector $\bfq$ in real-time.
+In our experimental setup, where we assumed $q_i=q_j$, we use $\theta(t)$ to represent the estimated value $q_i$ in the sequel of this section.